AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Implementation and Hardware Cost

+The main implementation consideration to realize the C6A flow in~\autoref{fig:c6a_c_state_flows} is a mechanism to control in-rush current~\cite{fayneh20164,jeong2012mapg}.
+This needs to support staggered wake-up, so as to ensure PDN stability~\hp{\mbox{\cite{fayneh20164,jeong2012mapg,haj2021ichannels,kahng2013many,akl2009effective,kahng2012tap}}}.
+We further discuss this in \autoref{sec:control_in_rush}.
+The remaining capabilities, such as clock-gating, event detection (interrupts, snoops) are all commonly supported in state-of-the-art SoCs.
+The C6A controller is implemented using a simple finite-state-machine (FSM) within the core's PMA, which resides in the uncore\mbox{~\cite{rotem2012power}} and controls clock gating/un-gating, save/restore signals, and L1/L2 entry-to/exit-from sleep-mode.
+The $C6A$ snoop flow reuses the existing snoop handling mechanisms of the $C1$ state (shown in Fig.~\mbox{\ref{fig:c1_c6_c_state_flow}}).

-\tech implements the C6A controller as an FSM within the PMA.
-Based on a comparable power-management flow implemented~\cite{haj2020techniques}, we estimate that the C6A controller adds approximately $5mW$ to the PMA power.
+\textbf{\hyy{Power overhead.}} \tech implements the C6A controller as an FSM within the PMA.
+Based on a comparable power-management flow implemented in~\cite{haj2020techniques}, we estimate that the C6A controller adds approximately $5mW$ to the PMA power.